 9.2.20.
 The impact of the IDP mitigation and the alternative modal shift on the link delays is presented in Figure 9-18 and Figure 9-19, which show the delay difference between Option 3 and Option 1.
 The locations where delay increases is broadly the same as the delay increases between Option 2 and 1.
-The only differences is an increase in delay at Ferrers Lane, delays at Church Street in Wheathampstead and an increase in delay on the M1 slip road at junction 8 in the AM peak.
+The only differences is an increase in delay at Ferrers Lane, Watford Road in Chiswell Green and M1 Junction 8.